Lauren Segarra: Experiencing Fieldwork

 Lauren is a 2015 corps alum from South Carolina.
-She currently works for the Cle Elum Ranger District in the Okanogan Wenatchee National Forest in Washington.
+She currently works for the Cle Elum Ranger District in the Okanogan Wenatchee National Forest in Washington, doing a new type of fieldwork.

 Lauren applied and joined the 2015 cohort.
 Her corps year taught her an enormous amount about teamwork and patience.
 It gave her the opportunity to work with people from all over the U.S. and the world, and allowed her to learn more about other perspectives and personal struggles.
 As Lauren notes, “it was such a unique job experience to be able to gain deeper compassion for people whose lives were so incredibly different from mine.”
 All the while, Lauren developed profound friendships and laughed until she cried with her crew on a near-daily basis.
 Her coworkers inspired her in countless ways and she has remained friends with many of them over the years.
 Another source of inspiration and learning for Lauren came from the Corps’ emphasis on inclusive language.
 To this day, she still tries to model inclusive and compassionate behavior by choosing her words carefully.